canonical/netplan/doc/netplan.md

 ``network-id`` (scalar)
 :    Specify the Network ID (GSM LAI format).
 If this is specified, the device will not roam networks.

+``number`` (scalar)
+:    The number to dial to establish the connection to the CDMA-based mobile broadband network.

 ``password`` (scalar)
 :    Specify the password used to authenticate with the carrier network.
 This can be omitted